 Applications should be accompanied by a proof of permanent address (e.g. bank statement, utility bill, or driving licence) and a formal signed letter of introduction from an academic supervisor or colleague familiar with the applicant’s research.

 Access to the Archive will be treated as an acknowledgment of a legal obligation to observe the provisions of the Copyright, Designs and Patents Act 1988.
-Visitors must also abide by the terms of the Data Protection Act 1998 and ensure that any information obtained relating to living persons is used in accordance with the Act.
+Visitors must also abide by the terms of the EU General Data Protection Regulation (EU) 2016/679 (GDPR), and ensure that any information obtained relating to living persons is used in accordance with the Act.

 In addition, the trustees will at their discretion arrange for research to be undertaken by the Archivist.
 Inquiries should be directed in the first instance to Dominic Gibbs at the address shown above.
 Depending upon the nature of the request and the broader circumstances, a charge may be made to cover costs.